 These days the CISO really is immune to outreach, so casting a wide net aimed at the highest-ranking exec is not always the best strategy.
 Besides, the CISO isn’t always the one most intimately involved in the purchasing decision.
 So by focusing on the managers and narrowing the scope of your target audience, you may get even better results.

 Those making the purchasing decisions also have a narrow focus since a company can only accommodate and deploy around 5-10 new technologies a year.
 Therefore, finding the prospects whose top problem areas align with your solution is more valuable than reaching the widest audience.

 Create Interactive Experiences

-In a work-from-home world where we all stare at screens, webinars, and virtual meeting all day, it’s powerful when you are able to create interactive experiences.
-Intimate sessions such as roundtables and virtual wine tastings where people can come together, build relationships and talk about their pain points goes a long way.
+In a work-from-home world where we all stare at screens, webinars, and virtual meetings all day, it’s powerful when you are able to create interactive experiences.
+Intimate sessions such as roundtables and virtual wine tastings where people can come together, build relationships, and talk about their pain points go a long way.

-And if you don’t have the network or resources to plan these events, it’s worth partnering with distributors and researchers that have the relationships, network and resources to organize and manage these sessions on your behalf.
+And if you don’t have the network or resources to plan these events, it’s worth partnering with distributors and researchers who have the relationships, network, and resources to organize and manage these sessions on your behalf.